TheoLvs/reinforcement-learning/7. Multi-Agents Simulations/README.md

 # Sugarscape simulation
 Inspiration https://www.youtube.com/watch?v=r_It_X7v-1E

+> After having worked on creating such an environment, I stumbled onto Unity.
+> From now on I will use Unity for such simulations.

 ## TODO
 - Set and reload data -> ok
 - Animation over the simulation (gif ok, ipywidgets to go)